Environmental Protection Agency

 Competent Authority

-The Environmental Protection Agency is responsible for protecting the Irish environment by regulating activities that have significant polluting potential.
+The Environmental Protection Agency (EPA) is responsible for protecting the Irish environment by regulating activities that have significant polluting potential.
 Their responsibilities include:

 Licensed activities are required to conform to best practice and all licences and permits are routinely monitored to ensure ongoing compliance with requirements.